 Time critical OB execution policy

-Since the introduction of observing tools that automatically take into account absolute and relative time delay when scheduling observations at the telescope, time-critical Service Mode OBs are handled more rigorously than before.
+Since the introduction of observing tools that automatically take into account absolute and relative time delay when scheduling observations at the telescope, time-critical Service Mode Observation Blocks (OBs) are handled more rigorously than before.
 The OB Ranking Algorithm identifies the most time critical OBs that will soon have time windows expiring and assigns them higher execution priority.
 Nevertheless, it is possible that due to too many conflicting high priority observations or unsuitable weather, some time-critical OBs cannot be executed within their assigned time window.
 If all time windows have already passed, the OB expires and is marked with the status F(ailed).
 This status cannot be changed and the OB is lost.

 There are following types of time-critical observations:

 - OBs with absolute time constraint window

-Setting an absolute time window in an OB implies that the execution of that OB out of the specified time window(s) is not useful scientifically.
+Setting an absolute time window in an OB implies that the execution of that OB outside of the specified time window(s) is not useful scientifically.
 Hence if the OB cannot be executed and it expires, this time is lost.
 Therefore, during Phase 2 submission, the time-windows should be set in the OBs only if strictly necessary and as loosely as possible.

 - OBs with relative time constraints, that are part of a time-link container

 Relative time constraints in time-linked OBs should also be set as loosely as possible, according to the science goals.
-For some runs (e.g. of monitoring nature) the science case may require the completion or quasi-completion of the observing sequence.
-Should one or more OBs be marked with the status F(ailed), it may be possible to submit one or more new OBs to compensate for the epoch(s) that was/were missed and for which the corresponding OB(s) has/have expired, if the observing run is still active.
+For some runs (e.g. of monitoring nature) the science case may require the completion or quasi-completion of a sequence of OBs.
+Should one or more OBs be marked with the status F(ailed), it may be possible to submit new OBs to compensate for the epoch(s) that were missed and for which the corresponding OBs have expired, if the observing run is still active.
 However, this is not an automatic process and requires a scientific evaluation.